ts-task/task/README.md

 // task1 is of type Task<number, never>, which makes sense as there is no way resolve can fail

 const task2 = task1.map(n => '' + n)
-// task2 is of type Task<string, UncaughtError>, because we have converted the success value
+// task2 is of type Task<string, UnknownError>, because we have converted the success value
 // and we don't know if the inner function throws an error or not
 ```